tedstacked/tedstacked/README.md

 - 👋 Hi, I’m @tedstacked
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning web dev
+- 🌱 I’m currently learning dbt and any related data stuff
-- 💞️ I’m looking to collaborate on REACT projects
+- 💞️ I’m looking to collaborate on dbt Projects

 <!---
 tedstacked/tedstacked is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.